 You can trust me.
-I will do everything within my power to help you.
-Assistance is available for you under the law, and there are special visas to allow you to live safely in this country.
+I will do everything in my power to help you.
+Assistance is available for you under the law, and special visas allow you to live safely in this country.

 No one should have to be afraid all the time.
 We can help.